 There’s no doubt that phone camera technology presents a challenge to the exclusive features and performance once held by digital cameras.
 They’re not entirely on par yet, but they’re fast approaching.

-As such, you may be wondering: “How do I shoot the moon with my phone?”
+As such, you may be wondering: “How do I take pictures of the moon with my iPhone?”

 Fortunately, current-generation smartphones have on-board technology for this.